Kintyre/ksconf/docs/source/git.rst

 ----------------

 Ksconf is setup to work as a `pre-commit`_ plugin.
-To use ksconf in this manner, simply configuring the ksconf repo in your pre-commit configuration file.
+To use ksconf in this manner, simply configure the ksconf repo in your pre-commit configuration file.
-If you haven't done any of this before, it's not difficult to setup but beyond the scope of this guide.
+If you haven't done any of this before, it's not difficult to setup but is beyond the scope of this guide.
-Go read the pre-commit docs and circle back here when ready to setup the hooks.
+We suggest that you read the pre-commit docs and review this section when you are ready to setup the hooks.

 Hooks provided by ksconf